Purchasing a building without land

-You can buy just the building or structure, without the contract including any land, ground or a transferable leasehold right to the ground.
-Pay the transfer tax on the sales price (or other remuneration).
-As the buyer, you are required to calculate and pay the transfer tax on your initiative.
+You can just buy a building or structure without the land or transferable leasehold rights to the land.
+Pay the transfer tax on the purchase price – or other compensation – for the building or structure.
+You must calculate the transfer tax amount and pay it on your own initiative.

 File the return

 File the transfer tax return within 6 months from signing the deed of sale or other contract.
 If there are more than one buyers – if you and your spouse are co-owners, for example – each buyer must submit their own transfer tax return.

 Enclose the following documents:

 - a photocopy of the signed deed of sale or other contract

 - a specification of the building’s fair market value, if the transfer tax is based on the building’s fair market value and the fair market value is not specified in the deed of sale.

 Individual taxpayers, general partnerships and limited partnerships can submit the return on paper.